DautajA/24x7Healthcare/README.md

 Follow these steps to set up and run the project in Android Studio:

-### 1. Open Android Studio
+### 1. Open the Project in Android Studio
-- After installing Android Studio, open it from the desktop icon or the start menu.

-### 2. Create a New Project
+- Open **Android Studio**.
-- Click on **"Start a new Android Studio project."**
+- Click on **"Open this project"**.
-- Choose a template (e.g., **"Empty Activity"**).
-- Give your project a name and select the location where you want to save it.
-- Choose the minimum Android version for your app and click **"Finish."**
+- Navigate to the folder where you cloned the project and click **"OK"**.
+- Android Studio will open the project, and you can begin working on it.

+### 2. Set Up the Project
+- Make sure you have all the necessary Android SDK versions and other configurations required for the project.
+- Android Studio might ask you to install certain packages or components.
+Follow the instructions to complete the setup.

-### 3. To Run the Project
+### 3. Run the Project
-- After the project opens, click the **Run** button (the green triangle) located at the top of the screen.
+- Once the project is open in Android Studio, click the **Run** button (green triangle) to execute the project.
-- Select an Android emulator or connect an Android device via USB, ensuring debugging is enabled on your phone.
+- Choose an Android emulator or connect a physical Android device via USB to run the project and view the results.
-- Android Studio will compile and run the project on the selected emulator or physical device.

-### 4. View the Results
-- After installation is complete, the app will appear on your device or emulator screen, and you can begin testing.

 **Structure and Functionalities**